 Flanking the urn are pretty “bubble” candles in sparkly silver mercury glass.
 I collect mercury glass candlesticks.
 I just can’t get enough of them!

-Little by little and year after year, I would find pretty mercury glass candlesticks.
+Little by little and year after year, I’ve collected pretty mercury glass candlesticks.
 Now, I have a nice collection!
 I found these new candles at At Home, a large home decor store that is new to our area.

 Here in Lancaster County, we can find lots and lots of pumpkins in any color and shape.
 Really, there are pumpkin fields after pumpkin fields here!